daos-stack/daos/src/control/server/README.md

 # DAOS Server

-The server package implements the internals of the DAOS control server, the `daos_server` user-facing application is implemented by the [`daos_server`](/src/control/cmd/daos_server/README.md) package.
+The server package implements the internals of the DAOS control server, and the `daos_server` user-facing application is implemented by the [`daos_server`](/src/control/cmd/daos_server/README.md) package.

 ## I/O Server Instances